-Policy 1.3 Teaching Māori Language and Culture
+Policy 1.4 Teaching Māori Language and Culture

-Porirua College is committed to providing opportunities for all ākonga to learn Te Reo Māori and Māori Performing Arts and to develop an understanding of Tikanga Māori.
+Porirua College is committed to providing opportunities for all students to learn Te Reo Māori and develop an understanding of Tikanga Māori.

-- To acknowledge and value the special place of Te Reo Māori in New Zealand. - To staff the College with suitably qualified teachers of Te Reo Māori and Māori Performing Arts - To provide opportunities for parents of Māori ākonga and the parents of Māori ākonga to be consulted on the best and most appropriate means to promote Te Reo Māori, Māori Performing Arts and Tikanga Māori in the school. - To utilise Māori protocol and language for appropriate ceremonial occasions. - To ensure that all ākonga recognise the value of learning Te Reo Māori and Māori Performing Arts and of understanding Tikanga Māori.
+- To acknowledge and value the special place of Te Reo Māori in New Zealand. - To staff the College with suitably qualified teachers of Te Reo Māori. - To provide opportunities for parents of Māori students and the parents of Māori language students to be consulted on the best and most appropriate means to promote Te Reo Māori and Tikanga Māori in the school. - To utilise Māori protocol and language for appropriate ceremonial occasions. - To ensure that all students recognise the value of learning Te Reo Māori and understanding Tikanga Māori.

-- 1. Māori ākonga and ākonga of Te Reo Māori and Māori Performing Arts should be encouraged to learn and value Māori language and culture. - 2.
-Māori ākonga and ākonga of Te Reo Māori and Māori Performing Arts should take an active part in the ceremonial protocol of the College when appropriate. - 3.
-Opportunities should be made available for ākonga to extend their knowledge and experiences of Tikanga Māori. - 4.
-The College should develop strong links with the parents of Māori ākonga. - 5.
-The College will do all in its power to retain and resource qualified teachers of Te Reo Māori and Tikanga Māori and of Māori Performing Arts.
+- 1. Māori students and students of Te Reo Māori should be encouraged to learn and value Māori language and culture. - 2.
+Māori students and students of Te Reo Māori should take an active part in the ceremonial protocol of the College when appropriate. - 3.
+Opportunities should be made available for students to extend their knowledge and experiences of Tikanga Māori. - 4.
+The College should endeavour to strengthen its links with the parents of Māori students and the parents of Māori language students. - 5.
+The College will do all in its power to retain and resource qualified teachers of Te Reo Māori and Tikanga Māori.

-- 1. The Policy was approved and adopted by the Board at its meeting held on 1 July 2021 and became effective from that date. - 2.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 30 August 2018 and became effective from that date. - 2.
 When the board approved this policy it agreed that no variations of this policy or amendments to it could be made, except with the majority approval of the board.